 At just 23 years old, Reed Malone has managed to put forth quite the resume.
 From emerging as one of the nation’s top recruits in 2013, to landing himself a three-year gig as captain of the USC Trojans, Reed possesses discipline and leadership skills far beyond his years.
 Standing at 6’3” with a frame built for speed, it’s hard to imagine him in any other role than that of an intense athlete; yet, Reed possesses a passion for teaching that supersedes all:

-With an uncanny ability to relate to his swimmers while also preserving the fun, Reed has partnered with Fitter and Faster in order to share his secrets to success.
+With an amazing ability to relate to his swimmers while also having fun, Reed has partnered with Fitter and Faster in order to share his secrets to success.
 Emphasizing bodyline and underwater efficiency, Reed knows how to tailor his critiques to every kind of swimmer and stroke.

 “Every athlete is different, and every stroke is different, but if you can nail down the basics of cutting through the water and maintaining a good bodyline, everything else falls into place.”